Changes to the CAP Refund Programme

 How to apply for the fund

-You'll need this information before you fill out the form.
+You will need this information before you fill out the form.
+The form also lists a number of supporting documents required to support the application.

-When your form is complete, send it to nursingcontracts@tas.health.nz
+When your form is complete and you have all the required documentation, send it to nursingcontracts@tas.health.nz

-Reimbursement of costs will be considered when IQNs have completed their course and can provide evidence of the following:
+Reimbursement of costs will be considered when IQNs can provide evidence of the following:

 • Successful completion of a Competence Assessment Programme (CAP) offered by a provider accredited by the NCNZ.